FxamarAboali/Myintershop/docs/concepts/configuration.md

 constructor(@Inject(PROPERTY) private property: InjectSingle<typeof PROPERTY>)
 ```

-As can be seen here, only build-time and deploy-time configuration Parameters can be supplied this way.
+As can be seen here, only build-time and deploy-time configuration parameters can be supplied this way.

 ### Node.js Environment Variables